CitizensCode/CitizensCodeBlog/_posts/2015-11-21-moving-25000-syrian-refugees.md

 Finally, the refugees will then be moved to temporary lodgings in Ontario and Quebec "within four or five hours of Toronto and Montreal, most likely on military bases", according to the National Post article.

-There are other logistics involved beyond what's been covered here, but at a first glance, this is certainly not an overwhelming number of people to process when broken down day-by-day.
+There are other logistics involved beyond what's been covered here, such as managing the movement of the people to the bases and their care while there, but looking at the first leg of the journey, this is certainly not an overwhelming number of people to process when broken down day-by-day.

 {% if page.custom_js %}